telerik/maui-docs/controls/chat/pickers/overview.md

 <snippet id='chat-chatpicker-overlay-code' />

-When the user chooses a date, the Context is reset to null and a new TextMessage with the SelectedDate can be added to the conversation.
+When the user chooses a date, the Context is reset to `null` and a new `TextMessage` with the `SelectedDate` can be added to the conversation.
+The `IsVisible` property of the picker can also be set to `false`.

 #### Figure 2: RadChat with DatePicker between the entry and the conversation